What Time of Day is Best for Exercise?

 But what if your schedule just doesn't allow for you to get your sweat on before officially starting your day?
 Well, you're not completely out of luck.
 One of the best benefits of mid-day workouts is the potential for improved performance.

-“Research has shown that consuming 4.5g/kg of carbohydrate, four hours before exercise can improve performance by 15%,” Russell and Reeves point out.
+“Research has shown that consuming 4.5g/kg of carbohydrate, four hours before exercise can improve performance by 15 percent,” Russell and Reeves point out.

 That means, depending on your goals, if you start your day with a well-balanced meal and adequate carbohydrate consumption, a mid-day workout might yield more benefits than a workout performed in the early morning before fueling up.